Naya Rivera, David Spade Hoax? Photos Of Naya, 30, And David, 52 – Real Or Fake?

 — Naya Rivera (@NayaRivera) March 28, 2017

 Meanwhile, the reaction to the pool pics of David and Naya are bringing lots of feedback, along with the bikini photos that Rivera posted of herself on her own Twitter page, as seen above.
 Some of the comments being published along with the photos feature people writing that if Naya and Spade can become a couple, they feel there is hope for love.
-Others note that Naya appears to be staring into the camera in the viral photos, perhaps a sign of the photos being staged or fake.
+Others note that Naya appears to be staring in the camera in the viral photos, perhaps a sign of the photos being staged or fake.

 Either way, David made his appearance in Hawaii for Spade’s Here Comes the Funny Tour.
 The viral photos of Naya and David were taken near the pool at Halekulani Hotel prior to the couple going to Duke’s restaurant.
 Some of the reactions being published about Rivera and Spade can be read below.